taneltorn/CoverHunterFolkERA/README.md

 Using the default configuration, training saves checkpoints after each epoch in the egs/covers80 folder.

 The `pt_model` subfolder gets two files per epoch: do_000000NN and g_000000NN where NN=epoch number.
 The do_ files contain the AdamW optimizer state.
-The g_ files contain the model's state dictionary. "g" might be an abbreviation for "generator" given that a transfomer architecture is involved?
+The g_ files contain the model's state dictionary. "g" might be an abbreviation for "generator" given that a transformer architecture is involved?

-The `eval_for_map_with_feat()` function, called at the end of each epoch, also saves data in separate new subfolder for each epoch, named epoch_NN_covers80.
+The `eval_for_map_with_feat()` function, called at the end of each epoch, also saves data in a separate new subfolder for each epoch, named epoch_NN_covers80.
 This in turn gets a `query_embed` subfolder containing the model-generated embeddings for every sample in the training data, plus the embeddings for time-chunked sections of those samples, named with a suffix of ...__start-N.npy where N is the timecode in seconds of where the chunk starts.
 The saved embeddings are 1-dimensional arrays containing 128 double-precision (float64) values between -1 and 1.
 The epoch_NN_covers80 folder also gets an accompanying file `query.txt` (with an identical copy as `ref.txt`) which is a text file listing the attributes of every training sample represented in the `query_embed` subfolder, following the same format as described above for `full.txt`.

 ## query_in_ref